April 15, 2026

 1. Your Site Is Slow — Even After Optimisation

 WordPress performance is a constant battle.
 Plugins add bloat.
 Themes load unnecessary scripts.
 Page builders generate code no browser should have to parse.
-You add a caching plugin, then a CDN, then an image optimiser — and you still cannot break 75 on PageSpeed.
+You add a caching plugin, then a CDN, then an image optimiser — and still cannot break 75 on PageSpeed.

 2. Your Site Gets Hacked More Than Once a Year

-WordPress is the most targeted CMS in the world — not because it is inherently insecure, but because of its market share.
-Every plugin is a potential attack surface.
-If you have ever woken up to a 'This site may be hacked' warning in Google Search Console, you know the damage: cleanup time, SEO ranking loss, and client trust.
-A custom-built site with no plugin dependencies and hardened infrastructure is a fundamentally different attack surface.
+If you have ever woken up to a "This site may be hacked" warning in Google Search Console, you know the cascade: cleanup cost, hosting reinstatement, SEO ranking loss, potential GDPR exposure, and the client trust damage that is impossible to quantify.
+A custom-built site with no plugin dependencies and hardened infrastructure is a fundamentally different risk profile — not because it is immune to attack, but because the attack surface is a fraction of the size.

 3. Your Brand Has Outgrown Your Template

 Most WordPress sites start with a purchased theme.
-Five years later, the business has pivoted, the brand has matured, the offer has evolved — but the website still looks like a generic template from 2019.
-Trying to retrofit a premium brand into a template designed for a different context never quite fits.
-A from-scratch build starts with your actual business — your ICP, your sales journey, your proof points — not a theme's constraints.
+Five years later, the business has pivoted, the brand has matured, and the offer has evolved — but the website still looks like a generic template from 2019 with your logo dropped in.

 4. Making Changes Requires a Specialist

 The promise of WordPress is that non-technical users can manage their sites.
-In reality, most growing businesses reach a point where meaningful changes — a new landing page format, a more complex contact flow, a CRM integration — cannot be done cleanly in a DIY setup.
-Workarounds pile on top of workarounds.
-The site becomes fragile.
-Every update risks breaking something.
+The reality, for most growing businesses, is that meaningful changes — a new landing page format, a more complex contact flow, a CRM integration — cannot be done cleanly in a DIY setup.

 5. You Cannot Track What the Site Is Actually Doing

 WordPress analytics are an afterthought.
-You install GA via a plugin that fires inconsistently.
+You install GA4 via a plugin that fires inconsistently.
 You add a pixel via another plugin that conflicts with your consent manager.
-You cannot reliably attribute which pages generate leads because the tracking is patchy.
-Modern custom builds include GA4 and event tracking baked into the architecture — not bolted on.
+You cannot reliably attribute which pages generate leads because the tracking is patchy and the event model is improvised.

 The Business Case for Moving